eProsima/DDS-Record-Replay/ddsrecorder/README.md

 # Debug parameters
 #   -d --debug          Set log verbosity to Info
 #                                              (Using this option with --log-filter and/or --log-verbosity will head to undefined behaviour).
 #      --log-filter     Set a Regex Filter to filter by category the info and warning log entries.
-[Default = "(DDSPIPE|DDSRECORDER)"].
+[Default = "DDSRECORDER"].
 #      --log-verbosity  Set a Log Verbosity Level higher or equal the one given.
 (Values accepted: "info","warning","error" no Case Sensitive) [Default = "warning"].
 ```